Hopefully, you are not reading this in the early hours of the morning!

 Finally, if you have prepared for tomorrow’s assault on the mice in your attic, you can go to sleep.

-Mice are not going to cause total devastation overnight, so there is no need to panic too much.
+Mice will not cause total devastation overnight, so there is no need to panic too much.
 They will be looking for bedding and food.

 Frequently Asked Questions